WeStretch is truly for everybody and every body.

 Stretching as a 70-year-old.

-I would feel it in my body if I stopped stretching because you get used to it.
+I would feel it in my body if I stopped stretching because I get used to it.
 It’s a good habit and I would miss it.

 Sometimes, like last week, I think I forgot twice.
 During the week, I mark it on my fridge.
 I think, okay, December 11th at that time, because sometimes I question if I did it or not.